microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Narrowing.md

 }
 ```

-To re-iterate optional properties will exist in both sides for narrowing, for example a human could both swim and fly (with the right equipment) and thus should show up in both sides of the `in` check:
+To reiterate optional properties will exist in both sides for narrowing, for example a human could both swim and fly (with the right equipment) and thus should show up in both sides of the `in` check:

 <!-- prettier-ignore -->
 ```ts twoslash